3271. BURROWING AND RENIFORM NEMATODE

 Sampling plants in large 10-14 inch containers

 Plants in large containers are packed either in potting soil/media or lava rock.
-Both potting media present challenges to sample collection: large plants packed in potting soil/media may be root bound and not easily penetrated with a hand trowel, while plants in lava rock cannot be penetrated at all and must be un-potted.
+Both potting media present challenges to sample collection: large plants packed in potting soil/media may be root bound and not easily penetrated with a sampling tool, while plants in lava rock cannot be penetrated at all and must be un-potted.

 1. Remove selected plant from other plants to a separate working space covered with paper to collect spilled-out soil and debris.

-3. If plant is packed in lava rock, carefully un-pot the plant by laying it on its side and pulling the plant out of the container.
+3. If plant is packed in lava rock, carefully un-pot the plant by laying it on its side and pulling it out of the container.

 4. Collect soil and roots from inner mass.
 Do not collect only peripheral roots on soil surface and inner circumference of container, although some may be included in sample.